-5.1 The respiration lifestyle of S. cerevisiae: Major part of our knowledge is based on research of S. cerevisiae due to biotechnological interest in this organism, starting at the 19th century following the identification of glucose fermentation by Louis Pasteur.
+5.1 The respiration lifestyle of S. cerevisiae

+A major part of our knowledge is based on research of S. cerevisiae due to biotechnological interest in this organism, starting in the 19th century following the identification of glucose fermentation by Louis Pasteur.
 S. cerevisiae cells approach anaerobic metabolism even under aerobic conditions, in the presence of oxygen.
-This phenomenon is known as "aerobic glycolysis" or "Crabtree effect".
-Aerobic glycolysis in Crabtree-positive organisms such as S. cerevisiae, enables higher rate of ATP production, at the fermentation growth phase, usually without accumulating ROS [107,108].
-As a Crabtree positive organism, S. cerevisiae cells convert glucose to ethanol and carbon dioxide through alcoholic fermentation, as long as glucose is available (logarithmic phase) and regardless of the presence of oxygen.
+This phenomenon is known as “aerobic glycolysis” or the “Crabtree effect”.
+Aerobic glycolysis in Crabtree-positive organisms such as S. cerevisiae, enables a higher rate of ATP production, at the fermentation growth phase, usually without accumulating ROS [107,108].
+As a Crabtree-positive organism, S. cerevisiae cells convert glucose to ethanol and carbon dioxide through alcoholic fermentation, as long as glucose is available (logarithmic phase) and regardless of the presence of oxygen.
 During this phase, the oxidation of carbohydrates in the mitochondrial ETC is suppressed [109].
-Towards the end of the fermentative phase, under a critical dilution rate of glucose, S. cerevisiae cells undergo a physiological transition from anaerobic glycolysis to mitochondrial respiration that is accompanied with a high production of ROS.
-This critical point is known as the "diauxic shift", and characterized by de-novo transcription of metabolic and antioxidant genes [110-112].
-In fact, S. cerevisiae cells can survive without mtDNA (a.k.a. ρ0) as long as grown on a fermentative carbon source [113].
-Moreover, ρ0 yeast cells, which do not have respiratory capacity, form the characteristic reduced colony size, termed "petite" [113].
+Towards the end of the fermentative phase, under a critical dilution rate of glucose, S. cerevisiae cells undergo a physiological transition from anaerobic glycolysis to mitochondrial respiration, which is accompanied by a high production of ROS.
+This critical point is known as the “diauxic shift”, and is characterized by de novo transcription of metabolic and antioxidant genes [110–112].
+In fact, S. cerevisiae cells can survive without mtDNA (ρ0) as long as they are grown on a fermentative carbon source [113].
+Moreover, ρ0 yeast cells, which do not have respiratory capacity, form a characteristically reduced colony size, termed “petite” [113].

-5.2 S. cerevisiae mitochondria and NEDD8/Rub1: How the respiration lifestyle of S. cerevisiae might be linked with NEDD8/Rub1 functionality?
+5.2 S. cerevisiae mitochondria and NEDD8/Rub1

+We wondered how the respiration lifestyle of S. cerevisiae might be linked with NEDD8/Rub1 functionality.
 Recent studies present a dramatic loss in the S. cerevisiae yCul1/Cdc53 NEDDylation status at the diauxic shift [84,108].
-Indeed, the S. cerevisiae NEDDylation cascade of enzymes is sensitive to a natural increase in metabolic ROS during mitochondrial respiration, leading (which leads?) to the loss in Ubc12~NEDD8 thioester forms and eventually in Cdc53/yCul1 NEDDylation status.
-Correspondently, elevation of ROS in mutants lacking a proper antioxidants machinery, or in wild type cells treated by uncouplers of the mitochondria ETC lead to a decrease in Cdc53/yCul1 NEDDylation status.
-Interestingly, this phenomenon is evolutionary conserved, as induction of ROS in human cells by low concentrations of hydrogen peroxide blocks the NEDDylation enzymes and the transfer of NEDD8 to cullins [114,115].
-Oppositely, rpn11-m1, a proteasome mutant strain that do not accumulating ROS due to a high capacity of antioxidants, exhibit continuous Ubc12~NEDD8 thioester formations at all growth phases [108,116].
+Indeed, the S. cerevisiae NEDDylation cascade of enzymes is sensitive to a natural increase in metabolic ROS during mitochondrial respiration, leading to the loss of Ubc12–NEDD8 thioester forms and eventually in Cdc53/yCul1 NEDDylation status.
+Correspondingly, elevation of ROS in mutants lacking a proper antioxidant machinery, or in wild-type cells treated by uncouplers of the mitochondria ETC, leads to a decrease in Cdc53/yCul1 NEDDylation status.
+Interestingly, this phenomenon is evolutionarily conserved, as induction of ROS in human cells by low concentrations of hydrogen peroxide blocks the NEDDylation enzymes and the transfer of NEDD8 to cullins [114,115].
+Conversely, rpn11-m1, a proteasome mutant strain that does not accumulate ROS due to a high capacity of antioxidants, exhibits continuous Ubc12–NEDD8 thioester formation in all growth phases [108,116].
 On the other hand, CSN metalloprotease activity is stable during oxidation (diauxic and post-diauxic phases) [84,108,117].
 Inhibition of the S. cerevisiae NEDDylation cascade by cumulative mitochondrial and exogenous ROS, supplemented by continuous CSN activity results in the loss of cullin NEDDylation and the appearance of cullin-free NEDD8/Rub1molecules.